chrisfarnham/seefarblog/_sections/QSL_Cards.md

 design of your QSL card](https://storage.googleapis.com/wzukusers/user-34856890/documents/5bec64d367b74ca5b8dc1b5dd7ceb8fa/KB3IFH%20QSL%20Tips%20-%20Resolution%20-%20Bleed.pdf).
 I used [GIMP](https://www.gimp.org/) a free image editing program to create my own card according to their instructions.

-I started with a green base—after experimenting with colors for hours—then layered my photo on top.
-To create a clean, layered effect, I carefully removed the forest background behind my left shoulder revealing the colored layer below it.
+I started with a green base—after experimenting with colors for hours—then placed my photo on top.
+To create a clean, layered effect, I carefully removed the forest background behind my left shoulder to reveal the layer below it.
 The green flat color provided a clean space on which I could superimpose text.

 Since the photo's dimensions didn’t match a standard card, I extended the green layer to